Economy & Markets

 The absence of excess leverage is important because it means that AI-related capex is not, in our view, creating a worrisome debt imbalance in the economy.
 This makes for a notable contrast with the dot.com bubble of the late 1990s.
 That bubble expanded in part through excess leverage—and ended in a bust.

 A discussion of leverage circles back to inflation.
-While today’s AI capex spend may result in pockets of sector-specific inflation (e.g., in the power sector, where we are already seeing a fierce bidding competition by hyperscalers for long-term contracts15), we don’t anticipate that AI will produce meaningful inflationary pressures at the macro level.
+While today’s AI capex spend may result in pockets of sector-specific inflation (e.g., in the power sector, where we are already seeing a fierce bidding competition by hyperscalers for long-term contracts16), we don’t anticipate that AI will produce meaningful inflationary pressures at the macro level.

 How might you think about AI investments in your own portfolio?
 AI has already catalyzed a wave of excitement, investment and earnings growth.
 We want to invest for the long term across the value chain.

 For now, we suggest clients focus on the AI infrastructure buildout: semiconductors, data centers and new power generation—including the many smaller and less well-known companies.
-Facing increased demand for their products and services, companies in these sectors have been already meaningfully boosting their sales projections.
+Facing increased demand for their products and services, companies in these sectors have been already meaningfully boosting their sales outlook.

 The below chart shows 12 months forward sales expectations for companies in the three infrastructure categories, indexed to when ChatGPT was released in November 2022.
 Only one category, data center sales, lags the overall market, while the other two have seen substantial upward revisions.